Yyong25/nvidia_decoder_test/README.md

 # NVIDIA Video Decoder Caps Test

-This project tests the decoder capabilities query functionality of the NVIDIA Video Codec SDK using `cuvidGetDecoderCaps`.
+This project is designed to verify whether the `cuvidGetDecoderCaps` function can return successfully when testing NVIDIA Video Codec SDK.

 ## Prerequisites